chrg127/gmplayer/README.txt

 For other distributions the specific names of the package may vary.

-GME must be built and installed manually.
-Installation instruction for GME can be found in the link above.
-As a note, to simplify building gmplayer itself, you should use $THIS_REPO/external/gme as the prefix when building GME.

-On Windows, the program should be built using MSYS2.
-Visual Studio has been tested, but only with the program's console interface.

 COMPILING AND INSTALLING

 Once the dependencies above have been installed, the project can simply be